-Your first step in estimating your pension will always be to figure your FAC.
-Then you use the pension formula to figure your straight life calculation.
+Your first step in estimating your pension will always be to calculate your final average compensation (FAC).
+Then you use the pension formula to calculate your straight life pension.
 Once you know your straight life amount, you have a basis for estimating an early reduced, survivor, and equated pension.

 It's very important that you understand the concepts presented here before you make irrevocable selections you'll have to live with throughout your retirement.
 Once you're familiar with these fundamentals you can move on to the next section for step-by-step help in estimating your pension.